4.8 1700+ Google Reviews

 Look around your water heater, under your sinks, around your toilet, or in your crawlspace for exposed stub outs and piping.
 PB piping is gray and often has “PB2110” stamped on it.
 Do not confuse it with early PEX pipes that were an off-white color.

 Obviously, if the pipes leak, you should replace the pipes.
-You could have just the leaks repaired, but your risk for more leaks is high.
+Otherwise, you could have just the leaks repaired, but your risk for more leaks is high.

 If your pipes aren't leaking, it's not as clear cut.
 Polybutylene pipe failure is not absolute.
 In other words, it's not guaranteed that old polybutylene pipes are going to leak.

 There are two major considerations.
-The first is that one leak can easily cost more than replacing the pipe in the first place.
+First, is that one leak can easily cost more than replacing the pipe in the first place.
 Small leaks lurk for months before being noticed.
 Meanwhile, they cause extensive rot, mold, and property damage.

 Even if your polybutylene pipes aren't leaking, it is usually cost effective to be proactive and replace the pipes.